amarula/git-training/git-training/git.md

 ```

 - Downloads commits and branches from the remote.
 - Does _not_ merge changes.
 - Example:
   ```
   git fetch origin

+  git remote update (keep all the remote update without apply)
   ```

 ::right::